Corse-du-Sud: History

 The department was formed on 1 January 1976, when the single department of Corsica was divided into Haute-Corse and Corse-du-Sud.
 Its boundaries corresponded to the former department of Liamone, which existed from 1793 to 1811.

 On 6 February 1998, Corse-du-Sud's prefect Claude Érignac was assassinated in Ajaccio.
 The Corsican nationalist Yvan Colonna was eventually convicted of the crime.

 On 6 July 2003 a referendum rejected increased autonomy by a small majority, with 50.98 percent voting against and 49.02 percent for.
 This was a major setback for the French Minister of the Interior, Nicolas Sarkozy, who had hoped to use Corsica as the first step in his decentralization programme.

 On 1 January 2018, Corse-du-Sud's administrative powers were partly ceded to the new territorial collectivity of Corsica.

 Geography

 The department is surrounded on three sides by the Mediterranean Sea and on the north by the department of Haute-Corse.
 The entire island of Corsica is mountainous with many beautiful beaches.

 Principal towns

 The most populous commune is Ajaccio, the prefecture.
-As of 2019, there are 3 communes with more than 4,000 inhabitants:
+As of 2023, the 5 most populous communes are: